confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/query-endpoint.md

 closes the connection.
 If no `LIMIT` is specified in the statement, then the response is streamed until the client closes the connection.

+Append `EMIT CHANGES` to specify a push query with continuous output.

 !!! note
       This endpoint was proposed to be deprecated as part of [KLIP-15](https://github.com/confluentinc/ksql/blob/master/design-proposals/klip-15-new-api-and-client.md)